marie-minaeva/stockholm/README.md

 <img src="https://static.igem.wiki/teams/4214/wiki/home/soft-logo.png" alt="B-LORE logo" width="150"/>

 # ProMutor

-**Pro**tein **M**utant genera**tor**

-A platform for generating advantageous point mutants based on explicit modelling of evolutionary history.
+**Pro**tein **M**utant genera**tor** : a platform for generating advantageous point mutants based on explicit modelling of evolutionary history.

 ## Description
-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with (for example your team wiki).
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.
+ProMutor is a we-based tool that predicts the effect of suggested mutations based on explicit modelling of the evolutionary history of natural sequences.
+Given an input sequence, it either generates a complete landscape of protein mutations or predicts an epistatic effect of mutations of interest.
+It also incorporates mutant sequence generation step as well as provedes direct access to ColabFold notebook for predicting protein structure.

+### Main steps of pipeline
+1.

 ## Installation
 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.